Sick building syndrome: Indoor temperature

-Indoor temperature under 18 °C (64 °F) has been shown to be associated with increased respiratory and cardiovascular diseases, increased blood levels, and increased hospitalization.
+Indoor temperature under 18 °C (64 °F) has been shown to be associated with increased respiratory and cardiovascular diseases, increased blood pressure levels, and increased hospitalization.

 Diagnosis

 While sick building syndrome (SBS) encompasses a multitude of non-specific symptoms, building-related illness (BRI) comprises specific, diagnosable symptoms caused by certain agents (chemicals, bacteria, fungi, etc.).
 These can typically be identified, measured, and quantified.
-There are usually 4 causal agents in BRI; 1.)
-Immunologic, 2.)
-Infectious, 3.) toxic, and 4.) irritant.
-For instance, Legionnaire's disease, usually caused by Legionella pneumophila, involves a specific organism which could be ascertained through clinical findings as the source of contamination within a building.
+There are usually four causal agents in BRi: immunologic, infectious, toxic, and irritant.
+For instance, Legionnaires' disease, usually caused by Legionella pneumophila, involves a specific organism which could be ascertained through clinical findings as the source of contamination within a building.